ttp-mapper

 Input Data

-- Function: Target reports for analysis
+- Function: Analyze threat reports for TTP mapping

-- Required Fields: None
+- Required fields: None

-- Example: report1.pdf,report2.txt
+- Example:

 Configuration